robert/robert.github.com/_posts/2019-12-02-pfab4-exception-handling-dealing-with-failure.md

 ### 2. Don't catch every type of Exception

+The line `except Exception as e` means "catch *every* type of exception".
+Even if you do want your code to catch some types of exception, catching every type of exception is almost always a mistake.

-Even if we did want `add_data` to handle its own exceptions, exception handling code should almost never catch the broad `Exception` class.
-Catching `Exception` means that every single type of error is caught, not just database errors.
-This includes, for example, `NameError`, which indicates that a variable is not defined and suggests that you have typoed something somewhere.
-You always want to know about `NameError`s, and never want them to be swallowed.
+When you catch every type of exception, you catch *every* type of exception, including some that are invaluable for debugging and making sure your code is behaving correctly.
+For example, you'll catch `NameError`, which indicates that a variable is not defined and suggests that you have typoed something somewhere.
+You almost always want to know about `NameError`s, and never want them to be caught.

 Instead, we should work out what types of errors we expect to see and aren't concerned by, and only catch those errors (for example: `except sqlite3.Error as e`).
-However, in this database situation, I don't think that we expect to see *any* errors.
-If a single call to `add_data` fails then this suggests that every subsequent call will probably fail too, meaning that there is likely a bug that we need to fix.
+That said, in this database situation, I don't think that there are any errors that we expect to see.
+If a single call to `add_data` fails then this suggests that there is likely a bug that we need to fix.
 I would therefore remove the `try`/`except` block from this function entirely.

-Now let's look at a different part of the program, where I think that error handling is entirely appropriate: the code that queries the Google Maps API.
+Now let's look at a different part of the program, in which I think that error handling is entirely appropriate: the code that queries the Google Maps API.

 ## Catching exceptions from the Google Maps API

-An exception in `Database#add_data` probably suggests that the function contains a bug that we should fix.
-By contrast, it's perfectly plausible that Google's API has a brief hiccup or that Michael's internet goes down briefly at 3am, and that if we continue to make requests then they would shortly start to succeed again.
-Handling these transient errors gracefully allows Michael to keep his program running overnight.
+Michael's program talks to the Google Maps API by sending it requests over the internet.
+Despite everyone's best efforts, sometimes requests over the internet fail for no particular reason.
+Maybe Google's API has a brief hiccup, or maybe Michael's wi-fi goes down briefly at 3am.
+Without exception handling, a single failed request to the Google Maps API would cause Michael's program to explode and stop collecting data.

-Once again, we should make sure to only catch errors that we believe are transient, and that we don't believe are indicative of bugs in our code.
+To keep Michael's program chugging along and collecting data, we should catch Google Maps errors that we believe are *transient*, meaning that they will go away if we try again.
 Our code might change from:

 ```python
 data = get_commute_data(origin, destination, api_key)